Sumit-OtherProjects/DevOps/README.md

 ## Adding oracle virtualbox and vagrant support to the VM

 The subsequent tasks involved setting up a virtual machine.
 For this we had to install oracle virtual box and vagrant in the vm.
+For this task, we referred to the homework 1.

 ## Creating jenkins job to build checkbox.io application and post-build job to be executed after checkbox.io is successfully built